Hybrid Multi-level Crossover for Unit Test Case Generation

 PhD student

-Mitchell Olsthoorn is a Ph.D. student in the Software Engineering Research Group (SERG) at Delft University of Technology.
+Mitchell Olsthoorn is a Postdoctoral researcher in the Software Engineering Research Group (SERG) at Delft University of Technology.
 He is also a member of the Computational Intelligence for Software Engineering lab (CISELab) and the Blockchain lab.
 Mitchell holds an M.Sc. degree in Computer Science – with a specialization in Cyber Security and Blockchain.
 His interests include network security, computational intelligence, and pen-testing.
 Mitchell is currently working on Security testing for blockchain.